airshipit/airship-in-a-bottle/doc/source/code-conventions.rst

 Linting and Formatting Standards
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Code in the UCP components should follow the prevalent linting and formatting
+Code in the Airship components should follow the prevalent linting and
-standards for the language being implemented.
-In lieu of industry accepted
+formatting standards for the language being implemented.
+In lieu of industry
-code formatting standards for a target language, strive for readability and
+accepted code formatting standards for a target language, strive for
-maintainability.
+readability and maintainability.

 ===============  ======================================
 Known Standards